 When many of the historical markers put into place in 2003 by the Greater Canonsburg Heritage Society were so cracked or faded they became difficult to read JCHS started the Replace the Signs Campaign.
 The intention was to install new high quality signs that would stand up against time and the elements.
-That fundraising campaign was completed in 2020 and the first of the signs to be replaced, McMillan's Log School, was put into place October 31, 2020.
-All replacement markers have been installed.
+That fundraising campaign was completed in 2020 and the first of the signs replaced, McMillan's Log School, was put into place October 31, 2020.
+All other markers were installed in the following year.

 There were several other sites that we felt should be recognized as well because of their importance to the community and the beyond.
-The five Wave 2 signs are all manufactured and are in the process of being installed and unveiled .
+The five Wave 2 signs (Olome Institute, Sarris Candies, Town Park, Vitro Rare Metals, and Don Yenko/Yenko Chevrolet) have also now been manufactured and set in place.

 Special thanks goes to Canonsburg Mayor David Rhome, Tom Lawrence , Brian Moody and borough's crew for the installation of the poles for the new signs.